jwiegant/laravel-tikkie/docs/Example.md

 ```

 * Point your browser to `http://127.0.0.1:8000/tikkie-create`.
 A Tikkie payment will
-be created and you'll be redirected to the Tikkie payment page.
+be created, and you'll be redirected to the Tikkie payment page.

 **This concludes our little example.**